Who is who - the ESCG board

 Member at large: Dr. Aarti Kathrani (since 2022)

-Secretary and Treasurer: Floris Droes (since 2016)
+Secretary and Treasurer: Floris Dröes (since 2016)

-Web-master: Dr. Silke Salavati (since 2019)
+Web-master: Dr. Francesco Lotti (since 2023)

 Valerie Freiche, DVM, PhD